bytebane/PharmUday/README.md

-# PharmPilot
+# PharmUday

 All-in-one solution for your pharmacy needs

 ## Features

-**PharmPilot** is an all-in-one pharmacy management solution designed to streamline and modernize pharmacy operations.
+**PharmUday** is an all-in-one pharmacy management solution designed to streamline and modernize pharmacy operations.
 Below is a comprehensive list of its core features:

 ### 🏪 Inventory Management